Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Real data results

 \section{Real data results}

 In this section, results obtained using SMBD, F-SMBD and SMBD-SPG on a real seismic data set are presented.
 The seismic data is from the National Petroleum Reserve, Alaska (NPRA) Legacy Data Archive by USGS (1976), Line ID 31-81 \cite{NPRA1976}.
 For the real data scenario, we run SMBD on blocks of duration 0.6\,s in time and 100 traces.
 For F-SMBD, the deconvolution filter length is taken as 51 samples with a spike at the middle of the filter for initialization.
 The learning rate for F-SMBD is set to $\mu=0.02$.
 The deconvolution filter for F-SMBD is obtained for part of the data, i.e., time range $[0.6,2.4]$, and traces 251 to 254.
 For SMBD-SPG, the blocks are the same as in SMBD.
-The remaining parameters of all three algorithms are unchanged from the synthetic data test.
+The remaining parameters of both algorithms are unchanged from the synthetic data test.
 The average processing times for each patch are 95.22\,s and 0.7618\,s for SMBD and SMBD-SPG, respectively.
 Recently, the authors of SMBD proposed a modified SMBD \cite{KazGhoAO2016} method by adopting an iterative scheme that alternates between wavelet estimation and reflectivity estimation.
 It turns out the performances have been greatly improved, however each iteration of the modified SMBD requires similar computational efforts to SMBD.
-In this paper, our aim is to provide an alternative quick solution which has the same level of performance if not better than the popular multi channel blind deconvolution methods.
-Thus, we do not compare our results to the modified SMBD here.